sitegeist/Sitegeist.Slipstream/README.md

 ## Inner working and performance

-The slipstream http-component will modify all responses with active `X-Slipstream: Enabled` http header.
+The slipstream http-component will modify all responses with an active `X-Slipstream: Enabled` http header.
-This header is added to Neos.Neos:Page and Sitegeist.Monocle:Preview.Page already so this will work for neos and monocle right away.
-For other controllers you will have to add the `X-Slipstream: Enabled` manually.
+This header is added to Neos.Neos:Page and Sitegeist.Monocle:Preview.Page already, so this will work for neos and monocle right away.
+You will have to add the `X-Slipstream: Enabled` for other controllers.

-Since the response body is parsed and modified this adds a small performance penalty to every reqest.
-However the package is designed to work together with Flowpack.FullpageCache which will im turn cache the whole result and mitigate the small performance drawback.
+Since the response body is parsed and modified, this adds a minor performance penalty to every request.
+However the package is designed to work together with Flowpack.FullpageCache, which will in turn cache the whole result and mitigate the slight performance drawback.

 ## Installation

 Sitegeist.Slipstream is available via packagist run `composer require "sitegeist/slipstream:^1.0"`.

-We use semantic-versioning so every breaking change will increase the major-version number.
+We use semantic-versioning so that every breaking change will increase the major version number.

 ## Contribution